AAGI-AUS/AAGI-Style-Guide-and-Logos/README.md

 Logos are made available in different formats to suit various needs, including print and digital media for AAGI projects only.

+## Copyright and Usage Restrictions

+The files and trademarks in this repository remain the sole copyright of the GRDC, AAGI, and its strategic partners Curtin University, the University of Queensland, and the University of Adelaide.

+This repository is made publicly visible for the purposes of transparency and ease of access for AAGI personnel. _No licence is provided for public use._ Any reproduction, modification or sharing of these files outside of an AAGI context must first be explicitly approved by the GRDC and the AAGI strategic partners.

 ## Files

 All files are in the [assets](assets) folder.